Repetition in learning as

 Sometimes the schema is a subroutine and it returns back to the

-original routine and sometimes it branches off into a new schema.
-This
+original routine and but usually it branches off into a new schema that

 may sound very complicated but our brains and indeed most animal brains

-build these schemas containing other schemas and branching off into
+build these action schemas containing other schemas and branching off

 other schemas very easily.